carmenvkrol/bloc-pomodoro/README.md

 Single-page app built with AngularJS, Express, Mongoose, and Node.

 Users can create an account in which they use the [Pomodoro Technique] (http://pomodorotechnique.com/).
 There are 3 timers: Pomodoro, Short Break, and Long Break.
-When a timer reaches 0, it automatically switches to the correct next timer.

 There is also task functionality, in which users can create and delete tasks for the pomodoro sessions.